 feeling anxious, restless, nervous, or irritable.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Promethazine VC with Codeine (codeine, phenylephrine, and promethazine)?
+What other drugs will affect Promethazine VC with Codeine?

-This list is not complete.
-Other drugs may interact with codeine, phenylephrine, and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Promethazine VC with Codeine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Promethazine VC with Codeine (codeine / phenylephrine / promethazine)

 - Side Effects

 - Dosage Information